Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 * Baumer VCXU-24C (USB3/GigE) [[link](https://www.baumer.com/us/en/product-overview/image-processing-identification/industrial-cameras/cx-series/usb-3-0-interface/vcxu-24c/p/23796)]
 * Generic UVC Webcam (USB2/3)

-_You may use multiple units of the above camera sensors together but they should be configured separately for individual purposes, such as object detection and traffic light recognition, as Autoware does not support concatenating multiple images into a single large image._
+_Multiple Camera sensors are supported, however they should be configured separately for individual purposes.
+Please verify the documentation on ROS on using namespaces or name for each instance.
+Autoware separates each camera for a purpose such as object detection and traffic light recognition.
+Inherently, Autoware does not support concatenating multiple images into a single large image._

 ### LiDAR